 The Executive Master of Business Administration program provides a curriculum that will allow its graduates to perform effectively as top-level executives.
 The instructional activities coupled with the educational experiences found in the program provide students with skills that can be utilized in a wide variety of management positions and settings.

+Program Outcomes.
 Through course work and experiences in this program, the student will be able to:

 Applications will be accepted anytime during the year for the next scheduled class.

 Course Load.
 The student will enter the program with a cohort.
 A student starting with a cohort is expected to graduate with that same group.
 If for any valid reason (determined by the Graduate Council and the Provost of the College) a student temporarily leaves the group, the student, upon reinstatement, will be placed in a new cohort.
 Students who enroll in at least 6 credit hours during the program's specified period of enrollment will be considered full-time.
 Students who enroll in less than 6 credit hours during the program's specified period of enrollment will be considered part-time.
 Refer to the cohort calendar for periods of enrollment.